miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 ![DDD Context Map](../images/ddd-context-map-key.png)

-_Subdomains_ reflect and divide the areas of business that are of importance to our system. _Bounded Contexts_ (BC) establish the scope of validity of each of the models in our solution.
+_Subdomains_ reflect and divide the areas of business that are of importance to our system.

+_Bounded Contexts_ (BCs) establish the scope of validity of each of the models in our solution.
 They make it clear where every context begins and ends.
 Business strategy, team dynamics and other technical aspects are relevant in the design of these boundaries.

+The BCs can be seen as the logical grouping of the microservices and components portrayed in other views.

 Subdomains exist in the problem space and BCs in the solution space.
 Ideally, the scope of one BC matches the domain model of one subdomain.
 Therefore,